linsalrob/ComputationalGenomicsManual/Assignments/GenomicsAssignment/README.md

 Finally, the [metadata associated with the samples is available at microreact](https://microreact.org/project/VJdoJhfkx).
 You should take a look at that, as it will get you started with understanding the differences in the data.

-## Assignment part I - Download and assemble the data
+## Part 1.
+Download and assemble the data

 You can find a complete list of the sequence accessions for these samples [here](klebsiella.txt).
 These IDs are from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena) but you can also download them from the [NCBI sequence read archive](https://www.ncbi.nlm.nih.gov/sra/) which is what we will do here.
 (By the way, you will notice that we have trimmed out some of the sequences described in the [metadata](https://microreact.org/project/VJdoJhfkx) because they are already assembled! if you want to proceed with some of those, you can skip the assembly step.